 If you do have access to your parents computer before you head off for college, you may consider setting up VNC, which is completely free remote management for Mac, Windows, and Linux, but does require that you set up port forwarding on your parents’ router (if they have one,) change the default port that VNC operates on, and lock down the connection with a username and password.
 Additionally, you’ll have to install the VNC server on their desktop and the client on yours.
 VNC is a great, completely free option that gives you a way to connect directly without a middleman in the way.
 Also, there are dozens of different VNC applications, so you can pick one that works on your OS and works best with your connection.
 However, VNC also means that if you have trouble connecting, you’re on your own figuring it out – there’s no support line to call if you or your parents have problems.
 If you want to go that route, here’s a guide that can help you get set up.

-It does require you to talk them through these two steps:
+It does require you to either do or talk the the other user through these two steps:

 1) Enabling remote desktop (rt-click My Computer—>Properties—>Remote—>Allow Users to Connect Remotely…).